Frequently asked questions about Roihu

 Individual researchers or research groups cannot apply for Puhti hardware.
 Instead, CSC has directly contacted organizations in scope of CSC's free-of-charge use policy, i.e. Finnish universities, universities of applied science, and state research institutes, with the details on how they may apply for Puhti hardware.
 Notably, each organization may only submit at most one (1) application.

-The deadline for the applications is 19 March 2026.
+The deadline for the applications was in March 2026.

 CSC accounts and projects are not tied to specific services.
 In other words, the same CSC account and projects can be used for different CSC services, including Roihu.